klavins/LeanBook/md/src/Reals/Intro.md

     - Each element x has a multiplicative inverse x⁻¹ such that x*x⁻¹ = x⁻¹*x = 1.
  - R has the least upper bound property

 Mathlib defines classes for all of these properties.
-Thus, as we prove them in Lean, we will register intances of these classes and more so that our construction works with all of the theorems and tactics that Mathlib provides for notation, ordering, groups, rings, and fields.
+Thus, as we prove them in Lean, we will register intances of these classes (and several others) so that our construction works with all of the theorems and tactics that Mathlib provides for notation, ordering, groups, rings, and fields.

 <span style='background: yellow'>TODO: List the relevant Mathlib classes or insert a tree diagram of them.</span>